sr-pakwai/my-aws-tools/merge-team-cost-csv/README.md

 2. Rename the `config.js.sample` to `config.js`.
 And, fill in the needed information in the configuration.
 3. `npm install`
 4. `npm start`

+# Development

+1. Update `USE_SAVED_FILE` flag in the index if you're doing for development and want to reduce the load of query to the AWS.
+2. For development run `npm run dev` instead for hotloading with nodemon.